monsoonmaelstrom/book2/book2.md

 He says nothing.

-“I’m just saying I’m pretty sure she’s open to the idea.
+“I’m merely saying I’m pretty sure she’s open to the idea.
 I’m practically her best friend,” I tell him.
 I have no idea if it’s true, but I think it might be.
 “I would know.”

 He snorts.